What We Can Do for Religion Today

 Recognizing hypocrisy and working to eliminate it from our own lives and interactions is what we can do for religion today.

-In January 2006, I participated in a two-day seminar about nonviolent communication.
+I once participated in a two-day seminar about nonviolent communication.
 To illustrate the differences between those who practice nonviolent communication and those who don't, the workshop leader talked about the natures of jackals and giraffes - complete with hand puppets to keep us entertained.

 Jackals are aggressors, always suspicious, on the hunt and looking for their next kill.
 Their view of the world is through slitted red eyes.
 So jackal communicators are out to hear themselves talk and get their points made; they react first with anger, then - maybe - with thought.
 More likely, jackal communicators will argue, argue, argue until their opponent gives up, and most anyone they interact with is considered an opponent.